remyJardillier/Survival_seq_depth/README.md

 	4.b.
 Open this .zip file and copy the file ''cancer-name'.uncv2.mRNAseq_RSEM_all.txt' (e.g. 'KIRC.uncv2.mRNAseq_RSEM_all.txt') into the folder '../data_cancer/'cancer-name'/' (e.g. '../data_cancer/KIRC/').

 In this script, we use RData files that we created to load RNA-seq and clinical data.
-To use TCGA data downloaded as mentionned above, please adapt 'R_scripts/load_data/load_data_final.R' file.
+To use TCGA data downloaded as mentionned above, please use the commented part of the file 'R_scripts/load_data/load_data_final.R'.

 How to run the code
 ==================================